 Social Intelligence

+[n.b. this section written earlier as an exploration of how we might be using the term 'SI.'
+Left here for reference.
+Main part of genomics section is beneath this section.

+n.b.2: our section refers quite a lot to genomics collaboratory – as agreed in the article strategy from – yikes – oct 2015!]

 BD is a form of Social Intelligence.
 This is what distinguishes it from what it displaces or replaces; from other ways of knowing and acting.
 The SI of BD is constantly reforming or transforming the social fabric and changing what counts as social/natural.